Should You Go to the ER For a Stye on the Eye?

 When it comes to eye issues, it can be tempting to panic and rush to an emergency room or doctor.
-A stye is a commonly eye infection.
+A stye is a common eye infection.
 A stye is a red bump that forms on the eye and eyelids when an oil gland or eyelash follicle becomes clogged, causing symptoms like puffy or watery eyes.
 They can be painful and for people that aren’t familiar with them, they may feel that they need immediate medical attention.
-But although there is nothing wrong with exercising caution, oftentimes a stye can be managed just fine with at-home care
+But although there is nothing wrong with exercising caution, oftentimes a stye can be managed just fine with at-home care.

 how to treat stye at home